Integrative Health in Charlotte, NC

 - Case management

 - Continuing care & counseling

 - Support groups & workshops

-Our Substance Abuse Treatment in NC, SC & GA
+Our Substance Abuse Treatment in Charlotte, NC

 The Blanchard Institute employs the most progressive, evidence-based treatment approach used to treat addiction and co-occurring mental illnesses.
 We guide and support the individual to incorporate holistic modalities that enhance healing in a safe and therapeutic setting.